nicksavill/kDNA-annotation/README.md

 Canonical and non-canonical gRNA genes in expressed cassettes are identified using the predicted end positions found in Step 14.

-Human readable text files of all cassettes, canonical gRNAs and genes are ouput to the `annotation directory` in files `cassettes text file`, `gRNAs text file` and `expressed genes text file` respectively.
+Human readable text files of all cassettes, canonical gRNAs and genes are output to the `annotation directory` in files `cassettes text file`, `gRNAs text file` and `expressed genes text file` respectively.

-The pickle file `features_with_expression.pickle.gz` us output with all features and inclusing minicircle and mRNA sequences for annotation output and analysis.
+The pickle file `features_with_expression.pickle.gz` us output with all features and including minicircle and mRNA sequences for annotation output and analysis.

 #### Step 17